NCAR/ccpp-framework/doc/auto_clone_constituents.md

 # `--legacy-auto-clone-constituents` — transient shim

-A capgen-ng CLI flag that re-enables the **auto-clone-static-constituent** registration path the original ccpp-capgen toolchain provided to CAM-SIMA.
+A capgen CLI flag that re-enables the **auto-clone-static-constituent** registration path the original ccpp-capgen toolchain provided to CAM-SIMA.
 Off by default; turned on with a single flag and a loud startup banner.
 Intended as a migration aid — every line of code it